Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Preliminaries

 \subsection{G-computation in RCTs}

-G-computation relies on fitting GLMs as working models to adjust for baseline covariates.
-Such working models take the form $m ( X_i^\top \bbeta )$, where $\bbeta$ is a $p$-dimensional nuisance parameter and $X_i$ (of $p$ dimensions) is usually comprised of an intercept, the treatment assignment $A_i$ and the baseline covariates $W_i$; $X_i$ may also include interactions between $A_i$ and $W_i$.
-Let $m \coloneqq g^{-1}$ and $g ( \cdot )$ is the link function for GLMs.
+G-computation typically employs GLMs as working models to adjust for baseline covariates in RCTs.
+Such working models take the form $m ( X_i^\top \bbeta )$, where $\bbeta$ is a $p$-dimensional nuisance parameter and $X_i$ (of $p$ dimensions) usually comprises an intercept, the treatment assignment indicators for $A_i$ and the baseline covariates $W_i$; $X_i$ may also include interactions between $A_i$ and $W_i$.
+Let $g(\cdot)$ be the link function for GLMs and $m \coloneqq g^{-1}$ be its inverse.
 Throughout this article, we only consider GLMs with canonical link functions and treat $p$ as fixed.
-Besides, we will silently impose the following regularity assumption on the working model $m(\cdot)$. \begin{assumption} The working model $m$ is non-decreasing, continuously twice-differentiable, with its first and second derivatives denoted as $m'$ and $m''$, respectively. \end{assumption} In most of the classical GLMs encountered in practice, the working model $m(\cdot)$ is non-decreasing.
+Moreover, we assume that $m(\cdot)$ is non-decreasing, continuously twice-differentiable (with its first and second derivatives denoted as $m'$ and $m''$, respectively).
+In most of GLMs encountered in practice, $m(\cdot)$ is non-decreasing.